July 31, 2020 – This page will be updated as the situation changes.

 Memphis delayed moving into Phase 3 of the reopening plan due to the increase in the number of COVID-19 positive cases and utilization of hospital beds.
 We continue to restrict visitors to the campus.
 Visitation by a family member is allowed if a resident is actively dying.
 The family member must adhere to our screening and infection control protocols.

-We have reopened various parts of the independent living side.
+We have reopened various parts of the independent living areas and resumed limited programming.
 Remember if you travel please check the CDC website or the local chamber of commerce to determine if there are quarantine restrictions in the area you are traveling.
 Upon return you will be required to quarantine in your apartment for 5 days, then have a COVID-19 test completed and once negative results are returned you will be allowed to roam the campus freely.

 We have enacted enhanced screening protocols to prevent staff from exposing residents.
-Staff are screened daily and required to wear a mask anytime they are in public or around residents.
+Staff are screened daily and are required to wear a mask anytime they are in public or around residents.
 They are required to stay home if ill, especially with respiratory symptoms.
-Also, we require staff that travel by air or cruise ship to self-quarantine for 14 days.
+Also, we require staff that travel to self-quarantine for 10 days.
 All business travel has been canceled.
-Staff that travels out of the state by car or public transportation will be screened before being allowed to return to work.

 Only essential contractors are allowed on campus to ensure continued operations and responding to emergency situations (such as broken water line, etc).

 Thank you for your patience as we navigate this difficult time and determine how to best serve our community, while maintaining our focus where it belongs: on our residents and dedicated staff.

 For general questions about COVID-19 you can call the Shelby County Health Department at 1-833-943-1658 or the TN Department of Health at 1-877-857-294.